-How the story goes, two and a half years ago I was facing a major life decision.While others may deliberate at age 27 whether to get a house or a baby or a marriage or the whole suburban dream package, I was facing the crucial question:
+How the story goes, two and a half years ago I was facing a major life decision.While others may deliberate in their mid-twenties whether to get a house or a baby or a marriage or the whole suburban dream package, I was facing the crucial question:

 Should I either spend the whole amount of my European bucks on a trip to A) BALI or B) Brazil and Mexico.
 That A) would somehow be leading me to a life in Australia, was not to be foreseen then.
-Even I if I do remember having mentioned on occasional confrontations with my parents in my early twenties and teenage years, that I would emigrate to Australia never to be seen again if they would continue to be so nasty to me, lol.
+Even I if I do remember having mentioned on occasional confrontations with my relatives in my early twenties and teenage years, that I would emigrate to Australia never to be seen again if they would continue to annoy me, lol.
 (Maybe that got somehow stuck in my subconscious…spooky).